 If you have decided, email the photographer that you would like to proceed with the booking for your date.
 If he accepts, as a courtesy, email the other photographers, informing them you will not be needing their services because you went with another photographer.

 Keep in mind that the photographer is there to capture your special day, so do not ignore him or shut him out.
-Allow the photographer to do his job as he knows what's best for the photos and memories he wants to capture.
+Trust the photographer to do his job as he knows what's best for the photos and memories he wants to capture.

 During the months leading up to the wedding, it is important to keep in touch with the wedding photographer so he can be prepared for your wedding.
 Inform him who will be the other vendors, who will form part of the bridal party and the other nitty-gritty details of the wedding day.

 Anaca Photography is a team of specialised photographers in Malta determined to capture your special day, flourishing your wedding with mesmerising photographs.
-If you have read until this part, you are invested in choosing & booking a suitable photographer.
+If you have read until this part, you are determined in choosing & booking a great photographer.
 We invite you to take a look at our Wedding Portfolio and see what we have to offer.
 If you are interested in our work, you can reach us at firstname.lastname@example.org or (+356) 79710352.